idelfonsog2/idelfonsog2.github.io/README.md

 The way I `code` mobile applications is by making them much simpler, intuitive and user friendly.

-I enjoy learning and coding.
+I enjoy reading, uderstanding and building systems.
 Whether you are creating a proof of concept, need assitant on an ongoing or a new project – I can help! [reach-out](mailto:idelfonsog2@gmail.com)

 - 📱 [Experience](#experience)
 - 🛒 [Clients](#clients)